• home loan in Budget

 Greater demand for housing is likely to stimulate growth in the real estate market.

-Understanding Section 80C Deduction for Home Loans
+How Section 80C Applies to Home Loans in 2025

 Apart from the deductions under Section 80C, home loan borrowers can also enjoy the following home loan tax benefits:

-Benefits for Existing Home Loan Borrowers
+Benefits for Existing Home Loan Borrowers Under the New Tax Regime

 Existing borrowers can also take advantage of the updated provisions in the Union Budget 2025: